NASA-Openscapes/2i2cAccessPolicies/README.md

 If you don't use the `--delete` flag, first verify that the archive was successfully completed and then remove the user's home directory manually.

+By default, archives (`.tar.gz`) are created in your `/tmp` directory before upload to the S3 bucket.
+The `/tmp` directory is cleared out when you shut down the hub.
+However, `/tmp` has limited space (80GB shared by up to four users on a single node), so if you are archiving many large directories, you will likely need to specify a location in your `$HOME` directory by passing a path to the `--temp-path` argument.
+The script will endeavour to clean up after itself and remove the `tar.gz` file after uploading, but double check that directory when you are finished or you may have copies of all of the other user directories in your own `$HOME`!

 ## Removal From the NASA Openscapes Hub